monkoose/nvlime/README.md

 ### Installation

 Use `:h packages` or your plugin manager instructions to add Nvlime to Neovim.
-As dependency Nvlime uses [parsley][parsley] - it is mine plugin with a bunch of auxiliary functions.
+As dependency Nvlime uses [parsley][parsley] - it is my plugin with a bunch of auxiliary functions.
 So it should be installed too.
 After that run `sbcl --load <neovim plugins dir>/nvlime/lisp/start-nvlime.lisp`.